Popular Pinot Noir: Bread and Butter vs. Flowers vs. Josh Cellars (Wine Review)

-In this post, we review these popular Pinot Noir brands and compare them to our Sonoma Mountain Pinot Noir.
+In this post, we’re in Sebastopol wine tasting and comparing these popular Pinot Noir wines to our Sonoma Mountain Pinot Noir.

 In our last wine review, we compared Mark West vs Elouan vs Erath Pinot Noirs.
 These are the fourth, fifth, and sixth ranking pinot brands on Google.
 And before that, we reviewed Meoimi vs Belle Glos vs La Crema, which are the first, second and third ranking Pinots.

 Popular Pinot Noir and AVA Wine Definition

 In tasting wines (and these Pinot Noir wines, specifically), a question that often recurs is what difference the AVA (or American Viticultural Area, which refers to where the grapes for the wine were grown) makes.

 The simple answer is that the larger the AVA is in terms of area, the more difficult it will be to characterize the wine.
 Thus, a very large, whole-state AVA, such as California, won’t give you much of a clue about a wine (even a Pinot).

 Some non-state AVAs (such as California’s Central Coast) are still nonetheless the sizes of small states.
 So, again, there isn’t much that can be ascertained from this information simply because of the diversity of those regions’ viticultural output.
 By contrast, the smaller an AVA is, the easier it will be to typify its grapes and predict the characteristics of its wines.